 There are other health risks, as well.
 Misuse of opioids can cause low blood pressure, a slowed breathing rate or a coma.
 Stimulants can cause heart problems, high blood pressure and dangerously high body temperatures.
 Anti-anxiety medications and sedatives can cause memory problems, low blood pressure and slowed breathing.

 Prescription drug abuse is a growing problem in the United States.
-Roughly 18 million people misused their prescription drugs at least once in the past 12 months, according to a recent report by the National Institute on Drug Abuse.
+Approximately 18 million people misused their prescription drugs at least once in the past 12 months, according to a recent report by the National Institute on Drug Abuse.
 More people misuse prescription drugs than cocaine, meth and heroin combined, another report found, including painkillers (3.3 million users), tranquilizers (2 million users), stimulants (1.7 million users) and sedatives (.5 million users).

 The rise of prescription drug addiction is largely due to how readily available the drugs are, combined with their highly addictive properties.
 It has become exceedingly easy to obtain a prescription for drugs that can be physically addictive and abused.
 Even if you don’t really need a prescription, a doctor will often prescribe certain drugs, and since some people are more prone to addiction and substance abuse, an addiction can form relatively quickly.